courtney-maynard/data440/hw8/hw8_report.md

 **A: Give a brief explanation of how the k-Means algorithm operates on this data.
 What features is the algorithm considering?**

+The algorithm considers the frequencies of the words in the tweet term matrix as the features.
+Each row in the matrix corresponds to an account, while each column indicates how often a specific word was found in each account's tweets.
+The algorithm starts by creating k random centroids, which essentially correspond to fake accounts with random word frequencies.
+Then the algorithm iteratively assigns accounts to clusters and updates the centroids, detecting for convergence as it updates.
+The loop to assign and update the centroids will run 100 times, unless convergence is reached before that.
+Each account is assigned to the cluster with the most similar centroid to the account, which is calculated using the Pearson distance.
+In this particular k-Means, the centroids are recalculated by averaging the frequency of the words for all of the accounts in the cluster in that iteration.
+This will essentially 'move' the centroid in the feature space to be an average of all of the accounts within that centroid.
+At the end, the list of lists, _bestmatches_, is returned, which contains the indexes of the rows assigned to each cluster.

 **B: How many iterations were required for each value of k?**
 ```console
 (base) courtneymaynard@Courtneys-MacBook-Pro-2 data440 % python3 makingvisualizationshmwk8.py